-In some cases the fracture is unstable or moves out of place and we will offer you surgery to realign the bones.
-This will be discussed with you in more detail by the doctor in clinic and a date for surgery made.
+In some cases the fracture is unstable and moves out of place and we offer you surgery to realign the bones or hold them in position.

+This will be discussed with you in more detail with the doctor in clinic and a date for surgery made.